Skip to content

 export default createWidget(SignupCard, { styles });

 A feature wraps a widget with a trigger, a module loader, optional data fetching, dual caching, and a state machine.
-This is the layer you actually use in production.
+You use this layer in production.

 signup-feature.ts